 5. Neglecting energy efficiency improvements

-The cost of living crisis and the UK government’s Net Zero Strategy have pushed the question of energy efficiency to the forefront of people’s minds.
+The huge increase in energy costs has pushed the question of energy efficiency to the forefront of people’s minds.
 Rightmove data confirms that properties with an EPC of Band C or above get more click throughs.
+It’s a good selling point to new tenants.

-The government has previously announced it wishes to improve the Minimum Minimum Energy Efficiency Standards of private rental accommodation.
-This would require the minimum standard to increase from an EPC band E to C by the end of 2022 for new tenancies, up to a £10,000 ceiling of cost.
-However, there’s currently some speculation as to whether, when and how this will go ahead.
+The government announced it wishes to improve the Minimum Minimum Energy Efficiency Standards of private rental accommodation.
+This would require the minimum standard to increase from an EPC band E to C by the end of 2025 for new tenancies, up to a £10,000 ceiling of cost.

 Amidst all this uncertainty, some landlords have been delaying investing in improving energy efficiency.
 Not least because the time period for the £10,000 cap on expenditure isn’t likely to start until a future date.